 1753 Nathaniel and Rebeckah FitzRandolph and others deed 10 acres in Princeton to the College.

 1756 Nassau Hall completed; College of New Jersey moves from Newark to Princeton.

 1761 Samuel Finley becomes fifth president.

-1768 The Reverend John Witherspoon of Scotland installed as sixth president.
+1768 The Rev. John Witherspoon of Scotland installed as sixth president.

 1769 American Whig Debating Society formed.